 Yes, it will be correct if it is said that poverty has shifted from rural to urban areas.
 It can be explained in this manner:

-For seeking employment many people come to urban areas from the rural areas, and as a result the number of people that are unemployed in urban areas increases over time.
-As they lack proper education and skills to become employed in any company.
-This contributes to the decline in poverty in rural areas and as a result the poverty is on rise in urban areas.
-From the above table we see that there is a decline in poverty ratio in rural areas.
+To seek employment, many people come to urban areas from rural areas, and as a result, the number of people that are unemployed in urban areas increases over time.
+As they lack the proper education and skills to become employed in any company, this contributes to the decline in poverty in rural areas, and as a result, poverty is on the rise in urban areas.
+From the above table, we can see that there is a decline in the poverty ratio in rural areas.

 10. Suppose you are a resident of a village, suggest a few measures to tackle the problem of poverty.

-1. Identifying the poor and segregating them into proper classification
+1. Identifying the poor and segregating them into proper classifications.

 2. Encourage people to get educated so as to be better equipped for employment.

-4. Informing people about various schemes run by government that are helpful for poor people.
+4. Informing people about various schemes run by the government that are helpful for poor people.